JENOVAAbsolute/128-Bit-Bay-Software/README.md

 # 128-Bit-Bay-Software

 ## *Use the Table of Contents below to quickly search for software.
-If what you want is not listed, you can request it in our Discord server.*
+If what you want is not listed, you can request it on Discord.*

 ## *Link to our Discord server: https://discord.gg/NF38g3ENVc*